DavidSA06/DavidSA06.github.io/optica.md

 ## IICILCA

 The Second Light, Science and Art Congress (IICILCA) aimed to create a multidisciplinary forum to disseminate, discuss and exchange knowledge of science and art around light, as a transversal axis.
 I participated in the organizing student committee.
-Thanks to the resources provided annually to our chapter, I invited [Dr. Todd Fansler](https://erc.wisc.edu/staff/fansler-todd/), OSA emeritus researcher who gave the conference that opened the congress.
+Thanks to the resources provided annually to our chapter, I invited [Dr. Todd Fansler](https://erc.wisc.edu/staff/fansler-todd/), OPTICA emeritus researcher who gave the conference that opened the congress.

 <figure>
   <img
   src="https://imgur.com/7mIcKa7.jpg"
-  alt="William Phillips">
+  alt="Dr. Todd Fansler">
   <figcaption>
   <a href="https://erc.wisc.edu/staff/fansler-todd/">Dr. Todd Fansler</a>, emeritus researcher from the OSA.
   </figcaption>